rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 This was now the second sign that Jesus did when he had come from Judea to Galilee. ^0454

 After this there was a feast of the Jews, and Jesus went up to Jerusalem. ^0501

 Now there is in Jerusalem by the Sheep Gate a pool, in Aramaic called Bethesda, which has five roofed colonnades. ^0502

-In these lay a multitude of invalids — blind, lame, and paralyzed. ^0503
+In these lay a multitude of invalids--blind, lame, and paralyzed. ^0503

-In these lay a multitude of invalids — blind, lame, and paralyzed. ^0504
+See Footnote ^0504

 One man was there who had been an invalid for thirty-eight years. ^0505